jouellnyc/RP2350-Touch-LCD-2.8-Flex/README.md

 More to come but for now follow steps.md to load a small png to the RP2350 device.

-I have loaded a  225 x 220 ping with crashing the device with a memory shortage.
+I have loaded a  225 x 220 ping without crashing the device with a memory shortage.

 https://www.waveshare.com/wiki/RP2350-Touch-LCD-2.8